Tommaso Ottomano: As a filmmaker and music producer

 In Milan, Sabatini adopted the name Tommaso Ottomano and connected with fellow Tuscan Lucio Corsi, who also had moved to the city to pursue his music career.
 Ottomano directed Corsi's music videos "Godzilla" (2014) and "Altalena Boy" (2015), starting a collaboration that led him to create all of Corsi's subsequent videos.
 He also contributed as a musician to Corsi's debut album, Bestiario musicale.

 In 2017, Ottomano sent to Francesco Bianconi a short music video for the "Intro" of Baustelle's album L'amore e la violenza.
 Bianconi appreciated the work and had it released in March of that year.
 As a result, Ottomano was also commissioned to direct the music video for the track "Il Vangelo di Giovanni", released on 28 April 2017.

 In 2021, Ottomano began collaborating with rapper and singer Chiello as both a songwriter and director.
 That same year, he directed the music video for Jovanotti's single "La primavera".
 Between 2022 and 2023, he worked with Måneskin, directing the music videos for the singles "The Loneliest", "Gossip", and "Honey (Are U Coming?)".
 Ottomano was awarded Director of the Year at the 2022 Videoclip Italia Awards, and won Best Rock Video for "The Loneliest" at the 2023 edition.
 That same year, the video won Best Rock Video at the MTV Video Music Awards.
 In 2024, Ottomano was once again named Director of the Year at the Videoclip Italia Music Awards, and won Best Rock Video for Måneskin's "Gossip".
 During this period, he also directed commercials and fashion campaign videos for brands such as Prada, Gucci, Missoni and Roberto Cavalli.

 As a producer and songwriter, Ottomano worked on Lucio Corsi's albums La gente che sogna (2023) and Volevo essere un duro (2025).
 He co-wrote and produced the latter's title track, which competed at the Sanremo Music Festival 2025, where he accompanied Corsi on guitar and back vocals on the Ariston stage.
 The song finished in second place, receiving the Critics' Award, and was later selected as Italy's entry for the Eurovision Song Contest.
 He once again backed Corsi at Eurovision in May, performing "Volevo essere un duro" and ranking at fifth place in the final.

+On 30 July 2025, he took part in Corsi's concert at the Abbey of San Galgano, overseeing its production and also directing the concert film, which was released in Italian cinemas on 3 November.

+In 2026, Ottomano returned to the Sanremo Music Festival as the songwriter and producer of "Ti penso sempre", the song performed in competition by Chiello.
+He produced Mangiami pure, the debut album by Roshelle, which was released on 27 March 2026.